How to Get to Ostrava

 How to get to your Dorm

 From Ostrava Hlavní nádraží to the following dorms:

 - Take bus 106 and get off at “Revírní br. pokladna” and walk.

 - Or take bus 108 and get off at “Gymnázium” and walk.

 - Campus Palace

 Take any tram and get off at “Elektra” and walk a short distance near the city centre to Kampus Palace.

 Find more information about Campus Palace on their website.

 Taking a taxi

-If, after reading all the above, you want to take a taxi in Prague or Ostrava, please feel free.
-We did not recommend taxi for two reasons, firstly, we are accustomed to the low cost and ease of the public transportation and secondly, in years past taxis have earned a bad reputation for being very expensive, especially for foreigners.
+If, after reading all the above, you want to take a taxi in Prague or Ostrava, please feel free to do so.
+We did not recommend taxi for two reasons, firstly, we are accustomed to the low cost and ease of the public transportation and secondly, in the past years the taxis have earned a bad reputation for being very expensive, especially for foreigners.
 In summary, a taxi will be expensive, probably a couple hundred crowns or more, but it will also be very convenient.